propelorm/Propel/reference/runtime-configuration.markdown

   <datasources>
    <datasource>
     <connection>
-     <dsn>mysql:host#localhost;dbname#bookstore</dsn>
+     <dsn>mysql:host=localhost;dbname=bookstore</dsn>
      <user>test</user>
      <password>testpass</password>
 {% endhighlight %}

 #### <options> ####

-Specify any options which ''must'' be specified when the PDO connection is created.
+Specify any options which _must_ be specified when the PDO connection is created.
 For example, the ATTR_PERSISTENT option must be specified at object creation time.

 See the [PDO documentation](http://www.php.net/pdo) for more details.